T

 Local etiquette

-• Tipping is appreciated but not mandatory; 5-10% is customary for good service in restaurants.
+• Tipping is appreciated but not mandatory; 5-10% is customary for good service.

-• While cards are widely accepted in tourist areas, carrying some cash for smaller tavernas or shops is advisable.
+• While cards are widely accepted, it's wise to carry some cash for smaller tavernas or market purchases.

 Plan the rest of your Mykonos trip